Australian pied cormorant: Description

 The pied cormorant is predominantly black on its back and upper surface of the wings and white on the underside with males weighing approximately 2.2 kg and females 1.7 kg.
-It stands between 65–85 cm tall, with a wingspan of 110–130 cm.
+It stands between 65 and 85 cm tall, with a wingspan of 110–130 cm.
 A small yellow patch between the bill and the eye on each side of the head is likely to have been the reason for the historical common name.
 It has large webbed feet which it utilises to pursue fish underwater, steering with half opened wings.
 The bird has a large hooked bill, green eyes with a blue eye ring and black legs and feet.
 The eyes have a special nictitating membrane for underwater protection.
 The pied cormorant can often be seen spreading its wings after diving to help dry the feathers, as it has inadequate waterproofing.
 This lack of feather waterproofing may help the cormorant spend longer underwater due to decreased buoyancy effects.

 The two subspecies have slight differences in physical characteristics.
 Similar species include the black-faced cormorant (slightly smaller) and the little pied cormorant (substantially smaller).